keiouks/next-0-2-all/posts/xxx-xxx.md

 ---
-title: 'just do some test kkl'
+title: 'xxx xxx xxx'
 date: '2023-09-18'
 ---

-this 555 using **some thing good** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.
+this 555 555  xx xxx xx whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.

 You can use Static Generation for many types of pages, including: